← Academic re-test index

 Departures from George and Hwang (2004)

 Every methodological departure from the published paper is disclosed below in the order it appears in the engine pipeline.
-Item two, the per-signal eligible universe, is the most consequential one for the results presented above.
+Items two and three, which together describe how the eligible universe is assigned per signal and per table, are the most consequential ones for the results presented above.
+Item two covers Tables I, II, and III.
+Item three covers the recomputation of the 52-week-high signal on the intersection universe that Table IV requires for apples-to-apples comparison against industry momentum.

 Methodology disclosures